 As the RSC gave it's Tennant/Hamlet production a youthful feel so did Nunn and it worked really well, even better I'd say.
 Ophelia is a school girl.
 Hamlet looks like he is wearing his Dad's jackets teamed with ripped jeans.
 Much of the dialogue felt more conversational sometimes like youthful banter.

 Whishaw more than met expectation moving through a spectrum of emotions with a breathless intensity.
 Indeed I haven't seen so much snot since Juliet Stevenson in the film Truly Madly Deeply.
-Imogen Stubbs plays a young flirty Getrude to the older Claudius who treats her like a trophy wife.
+Imogen Stubbs plays a young flirty Gertrude to the older Claudius who treats her like a trophy wife.

 Rory Kinnear, who is to get his own stab at Hamlet later this year at the National (if you'll excuse the pun) plays a convincing Laertes and Samantha Whittaker makes a great debut as the smitten Ophelia.